 - Contribute to the technological advancement of online medical services

 For reference, I always turn to the pages of three major handbooks of the field.
-These are the most comprehensive books on the area, and I have read (and will read) them over and over again.
+These are the most comprehensive books on the area.

 - The Routledge Handbook of Language and Health Communication (Routledge, 2014)